To learn how to start shipping wholesale orders in RyderShip, see Getting Started with Wholesale Orders.

 For both LTL and small parcel wholesale orders:

-You must use the order.shipped webhook to know when the wholesale order has shipped and for load details.
-Load details are not available via the API.
+The order.shipped webhook is still the notification for when an order has shipped.
+The webhook also contains load details, which are not available via the API.
 The order.shipped webhook also provides the necessary information to send EDI transactions.
 See Webhook for Wholesale Orders for more information.

 High-level wholesale order flow